RemcoSimonides/Strive/apps/blog/blog/2022-10-07-paper-vs-digital-journal.md

 - It's always with you on your phone
 - With Strive Journal, you will be guided in how to do proper goal setting, without having the invent your own system
 - It's very compact, despite the ability to add unlimited photos, videos or audio.
-- Send automated reminders for messages to future self / affirmations / daily gratefulness / focus questions / milestone deadlines
+- Send automated reminders for messages to future self / affirmations / daily gratitude / focus questions / milestone deadlines

 ### Disadvantages
 - A journal is personal and putting this information online doesn't feel good [^1]
 - It's easy to get distracted

 ## Combine their powers
 There is no need to choose one or the other.
 In some cases you might prefer a paper journal over a digital journal, or the other way around.
-I, for instance, use a paper journal for daily gratefulness.
+I, for instance, use a paper journal for daily gratitude.
 Let me go over some scenarios where and how to combine their powers.

 ### Goal Setting
 For very basic goal setting, only writing your goals down on paper is enough.
 But if you want to enable any of the strengths of a digital journal, then you have to write it down digitally too.